 A steering system consists of the components required to provide lateral directional control of the vehicle.
-Our steering system product lines include EPS, hydraulic power steering (HPS) as well as steering columns and intermediate shafts.
+Our steering system product lines include EPS, hydraulic power steering as well as steering columns and intermediate shafts.

-A driveline system consists of the components required to transfer power from the transmission to the driven wheels.
-Our driveline system products include front wheel drive halfshafts, intermediate drive shafts and rear wheel drive halfshafts as well as propeller shaft CV (Constant Velocity) joints.
+A driveline system consists of the components required to transfer power from the transmission to the drive wheels.
+Our driveline system products include front wheel drive halfshafts, intermediate drive shafts and rear wheel drive halfshafts as well as propeller shaft joints.